-Why is visiting Bhutan so special?
+Where is Bhutan?

 The Kingdom of Bhutan is the size of Switzerland, nestled between Tibet and India, and is truly one of Earth's most remote countries.
-Over 60% of the country is still forested with farms dotting the countryside.
+More than 60% of the country is still forested with farms dotting the countryside.
 Bhutan has 20 peaks over 23,000ft, a wonderful place to photograph stunning mountain scenery, while also seeing spectacular birds and charming mammals.
-The Buddhist philosophy of respect for all living things alongside a progressive governmental approach to environmental preservation and promotion of Bhutan's unique culture and traditions have maintained an environment where wildlife flourishes.
+The Buddhist philosophy respecting all living things alongside a progressive governmental approach to environmental preservation and promotion of Bhutan's unique culture and traditions have maintained an environment where wildlife flourishes.